Romani people in France: Repatriations

-In 2010 and 2011, the French government organized repatriation flights to send French Romani to Romania.
+In 2010 and 2011, the French government organized repatriation flights to send Romanian Romanis to Romania.
 On 12 April, a chartered flight carrying 160 Romani left northern France for Timișoara.
 As in the 2010 deportations, the French government gave those Romani leaving France €300 each, with €100 for each child.
 The Romani on the 12 April flight were forced to sign declarations that they would never return to France.

 On 9 August, the city of Marseille in southern France forcibly evicted 100 Romani people from a makeshift camp near Porte d'Aix, giving them 24 hours to leave.
 A chartered flight carrying approximately 150 Romani to Romania left the Lyon area on 20 September.
 France's goal for 2011 was to deport 30,000 Romani to Romania.
 As of 2012, France sent about 8,000 Romani to Romania and Bulgaria in 2011, after dismantling camps where they were living on the outskirts of cities.
 The actions prompted controversy and calls for greater inclusion of Romani people.

 Racism

-Prejudiced views of Romani are widespread in France, with a 2014 Pew Research poll indicating that two-thirds of French people have unfavorable views of Romani. in 2016, more than 10,000 Roma were evicted by French authorities.
+Prejudiced views of Romani are widespread in France, with a 2014 Pew Research poll indicating that two-thirds of French people have unfavorable views of Romani.
+In 2016, more than 10,000 Roma were evicted by French authorities.
 According to a report published by the Human Rights League of France and the European Roma Rights Centre, 60 percent of all Romani living in France were forcibly evicted from their homes in 2016, many in cold winter months.

 Rumors and fake news stories of a white van occupied by Romani attempting to abduct children or young women have spread across the French internet on multiple occasions.
 A number of violent incidents against Romani occurred in March 2019 after rumors of Romani kidnapping children spread on Facebook and Snapchat.
 Two people in a white van were attacked by 20 youths in Colombes on 16 March.
 On 25 March, 50 people attacked a Roma camp in Bobigny with sticks and knives, burning several vans, and a separate group of Romani were chased and attacked in Clichy-sous-Bois.
 Similar incidents occurred in Aubervilliers, Bondy and Noisy-le-Sec.